-(1) A full-time employee shall accrue four hours of sick leave for each biweekly pay period, or the number of hours that are directly proportionate to the number of days worked during less than a full-pay period, without limitation as to the total number of hours that may be accrued.
+(1) A full-time employee shall accrue four hours of sick leave for each biweekly pay period, or the number of hours that are directly proportionate to the number of days worked during a less-than-full-pay period, without limitation as to the total number of hours that may be accrued.

-(2) A part-time employee shall accrue sick leave at a rate directly proportionate to the percent of time employed.

-(b) Uses of Sick Leave.
+(2) A part-time employee shall accrue sick leave at a rate directly proportionate to the percent of time employed. (b) Use of Sick Leave.
 It is the responsibility of the employee to report sick leave when any scheduled time (such as a meeting, office hours, teaching, committee work), or if, due to illness or hospitalization, fewer than eighty hours are worked during the reporting time period.
 The employee has an obligation to inform their chair/supervisor as far in advance as possible to mitigate disruption to the department/college.
 When utilizing sick leave, it is not permissible to engage in outside employment or to receive payment for services.
-(1) Sick leave shall be accrued before being taken, provided a.
-The employee's personal illness/injury, exposure to a contagious disease which would endanger others, or disability where the employee is unable to perform his/her assigned duties.
+(1) Sick leave shall be accrued before being taken provided care provider.